Polarization.

 Founder, President

 Olivia Chiang is a student at The Nueva School and a passionate advocate for bridging partisan divides.
 Struck by the severe polarization plaguing our political system, she founded the nonprofit Let’s Talk Unite in 2021 to raise awareness about polarization’s ramifications and transform the way we approach political discourse.
 She leads local workshops on identifying bias and manipulation, designs open-source conversation guides, and hosts a podcast featuring interviews with leading researchers concerning the intersection between polarization and corporate interests, vaccine hesitancy, and religious identity.
-Olivia is also dedicated to promoting positive educational experiences for all students.
-While volunteering with the nonprofit 100 Days of Conversations, she studied 100+ conversations on youth education and co-presented at the National Department of Education and Assessment for Learning Conference.
-Long term, Olivia aspires to conduct transformative research that disrupts our echo chambers and reshapes our politics.
+Long term, Olivia aspires to conduct transformative research that disrupts our echo chambers and revitalizes our political discourse.

 Academic Advisors